What is Learn.UQ?

 A new Learn.UQ course needs to be created each semester, as each Learn.UQ course is linked to the specific semester’s offering in SI-net, and only the students from that specific semester are enrolled into that Learn.UQ course.

-A course will be created automatically once the Electronic Course Profile is published (Years 1-5).
-The course coordinator named in the Electronic Course Profile will be enrolled into the course as the Instructor, and will recieve an email letting them know the course has been created with instructions on how to access it.
+A course will be created automatically once the Course Profile is published (Years 1-5).
+The course coordinator named in the Course Profile will be enrolled into the course as the Instructor, and will recieve an email letting them know the course has been created with instructions on how to access it.

-A Non SI-net Learn.UQ (Blackboard) course can be requested to deliver community or training courses.
+A non SI-net Learn.UQ (Blackboard) course can be requested to deliver community or training courses.

 To request either SI-net or Non SI-net Learn.UQ and/or UQ Extend course in advance and the content from a previous semester’s course, go to the Institution Page in Learn.UQ, click on Site request forms, and follow the prompts: